-BUSA 375 Promotional Strategy - 3 Credit HoursOdd Year Fall Promotional strategy is the study of principles, concepts and problems involved in the development and implementation of promotional strategies.
-Coordination of a variety of promotional elements: advertising, sales promotion, direct marketing, public relations and publicity of web communications, and personal selling.
+BUSA 370 Team Building and Teamwork - 3 Credit Hours BUSA 375 Promotional Strategy - 3 Credit HoursOdd Year Fall Promotional strategy is the study of principles, concepts and problems involved in the development and implementation of promotional strategies.
+Coordination of a variety of promotional elements: advertising, sales 39promotion, direct marketing, public relations and publicity of web communications, and personal selling.
 Analysis of the theory and practice of personal selling, with the concept of relationship marketing and sales force automation, will be emphasized.
 BUSA 380 Leadership & Personal Development - 3 Credit HoursOdd Year Fall The purpose of this interdisciplinary course is to introduce students to the tasks, strategies and skills of effective personal leadership behavior.
 A major objective of this course is to help the students to evaluate their leadership skills and work to improve them.
-BUSA 386 The Wesleyan Journey - 1-6 Credit HoursOn Demand This course combines service learning with travel, either domestic or abroad, to provide students an opportunity to strengthen values and abilities, in addition to learning specific academic content.
-The service projects will be linked to the academic content of the class, and the course may require a co-requisite or stand-alone as its own special topics course.
-Credit varies based on the length of the journey and may involve additional fees for travel.
-Prerequisite: INTD110 is recommended but not required for this course.
-BUSA 405 Business Finance - 3 Credit Hours BUSA 445 Strategic Management - 3 Credit HoursSpring This course integrates the required business, accounting and economic courses through the study of objectives of the firm, overall policy and strategy formation, and administration.
-Both oral and written analysis and solutions of several major cases are the heart of the course.
-Prerequisite: ACCT203, ACCT 204, BUSA 300, BUSA 301 and BUSA 405.
-BUSA 450 Business Leadership and Ethics - 3 Credit Hours - Fall This course considers the role of the individual in the contemporary American business community.
-Course topics include the historical, ideological and ethical origins of business along with the political, social and environmental impact of business.
-BUSA 460 Internship in Business - 2-8 Credit Hours.
-On Demand This course offers an intensive field experience with a community organization.
+BUSA 386 The Wesleyan Journey - 1-6 Credit Hours BUSA 391 Digital Website and Mobile Management - 3 Credit Hours BUSA 405 Business Finance - 3 Credit HoursFall Analysis and decision making for financial management of a business.
+The main areas of study include ratio analysis, planning, working capital management, capital budgeting, financial risk and leverage, and the features of various forms of financial sources and markets.
+Prerequisite: ACCT 203 & ACCT 204.
+BUSA 445 Strategic Management - 3 Credit Hours BUSA 450 Business Leadership and Ethics - 3 Credit Hours BUSA 460 Internship in Business - 2-8 Credit Hours On Demand This course offers an intensive field experience with a community organization.
 Placement will be based on the student's career orientation.
 Prerequisite: Departmental approval and satisfaction of entry criteria where applicable.
 See internship under Alternative Means to Academic Credit for a more detailed description.
+BUSA 481 Marketing Strategy Capstone - 3 Credit Hours

 BUSA 485 Business: Special Topics - Variable Credit BUSA 490 Independent Study - Variable Credit On Demand Independent Study consists of research, readings and/or other scholarly investigation or creative work at the upper division level.
 See Independent Study under Alternative Means to Academic Credit for a more detailed description.
-Economics Cou urse Descriptions ECON 201 Introduction to Economics - 3 Credit Hours ECON 205 Principles of Macroeconomics - 3 Credit Hours ECON 206 Principles of Microeconomics - 3 Credit Hours ECON 286 Special Topics - Variable CreditOn Demand

-ECON 386 The Wesleyan Journey - 1-6 Credit HoursOn Demand This course combines service learning with travel, either domestic or abroad, to provide students an opportunity to strengthen values and abilities, in addition to learning specific academic content.
+Economics Cou rse Descriptions ECON 201 Introduction to Economics - 3 Credit Hours ECON 205 Principles of Macroeconomics - 3 Credit Hours ECON 206 Principles of Microeconomics - 3 Credit Hours ECON 286 Special Topics - Variable Credit On Demand ECON 386 The Wesleyan Journey - 1-6 Credit HoursOn Demand This course combines service learning with travel, either domestic or abroad, to provide students an opportunity to strengthen values and abilities, in addition to learning specific academic content.
 The service projects will be linked to the academic content of the class, and the course may require a co-requisite or stand-alone as its own special topics course.
 Credit varies based on the length of the journey and may involve additional fees for travel.
-Prerequisite: INTD110 is recommended but not required for this course.

-ECON 485 Special Topics - Variable CreditOn Demand
+INTD 110 is recommended but not required for this course.
+ECON 485 Special Topics - Variable Credit On Demand